-Upon completion of this course, students will be able to: As measured by: Interpret and create orthographic projections.
+Upon completion of this course, students will be able to: As measured by: 1.
+Interpret and create orthographic projections, both by hand and via computer software.
 Semester Exams Homework Assignments 2.
 Understand the principles of dimensioning and geometric tolerancing, and apply these principles to interpreting and creating professional engineering drawings.
 Semester Exams Homework Assignments 3.
 Create three-dimensional models and assemblies using computer software.
-Semester Exams Homework Assignments Final Project

-4. Understand the role that threads and fasteners play in engineering and interpret fastener definitions and thread tables.
-Semester Exams Homework Assignments 5.
-Understand the process of reverse engineering and work collaboratively to apply this process to commercially engineered components.
-Final Project
+Semester Exams Homework Assignments Final Project 4.
+Understand the role that threads and fasteners play in engineering and interpret fastener definitions and thread tables.
+Semester Exams Homework Assignments